twelho/ddr4-oc-guide/DDR4 OC Guide.md

 * Generally speaking, frequency should be prioritized over tighter timings, as long as performance is not negatively impacted by FCLK sync, Command Rate, or Memory Gear mode.
 * Secondary and tertiary timings (except for tRFC) don't change much, if at all, across the frequency range.
 If you have stable secondary and tertiary timings at DDR4-3200, you could probably run them at DDR4-3600, even DDR4-4000, provided your ICs, IMC, and motherboard are capable.

-### Intel
-* Loosening tCCDL to 8 may help with stability, especially above DDR4-3600.
-This does not bring a significant latency penalty but may considerably affect memory read and write bandwidth.
-* Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.
-* For Asus Maximus boards:
-   * Play around with the Maximus Tweak Modes; sometimes, one will post where the other does not.
-   * You can enable Round Trip Latency under Memory Training Algorithms to let the board attempt to train RTL and IOL values.
-   * If you can't boot, you can try tweaking the skew control values.
-     More info [here](https://rog.asus.com/forum/showthread.php?47670-Maximus-7-Gene-The-road-to-overclocking-memory-without-increasing-voltage) (images broken).
-* tXP (and subsequently PPD) has a major impact on AIDA64 memory latency.
-* RTT Wr, Park, and Nom can have a massive impact on overclocking.
-The ideal values may depend on your board, memory IC and density.
-The "optimal" values will let you clock higher with less memory controller voltage.
-Some boards reveal the auto values (MSI) while others don't (Asus).
-Finding the perfect combination is time-consuming but very helpful for advanced tuning.
-* On some motherboards, enabling XMP can allow for better overclocking.
-  * Thanks to Bored and Muren for finding and verifying this on their Asrock motherboards.

 ### AMD
 * Try playing around with ProcODT if you can't boot.
 This setting determines the processor's on-die termination impedance.
 According to [Micron](https://www.micron.com/support/~/media/D546161C2C6140BCB0BAEE954AA53433.pdf), higher settings of ProcODT can lead to more stable RAM, but the trade-off is potentially needing higher voltages.
 On Ryzen 1000 and 2000, you should try values between 40Ω and 68.6Ω due to the considerably weaker memory controller.
 On Ryzen 3000 and 5000, [1usmus](https://www.overclock.net/threads/new-dram-calculator-for-ryzen%E2%84%A2-1-7-3-overclocking-dram-on-am4-membench-0-8-dram-bench.1640919/page-240#post-28049664) suggests 28Ω - 40Ω.
 Lower settings may be harder to run but potentially helps with voltage requirements.
 Higher values may aid with stability, according to [Micron](https://media-www.micron.com/-/media/client/global/documents/products/technical-note/dram/tn4040_ddr4_point_to_point_design_guide.pdf?la=en&rev=d58bc222192d411aae066b2577a12677), values of ODT above 60Ω are only suitable for extremely weak memory controllers and lower power solutions.